ROCm/omniperf/src/docs-2.x/getting_started.md

     - `-d`/`--dispatch` enables filtering based on dispatch ID.
     - `-b`/`--block` enables collects metrics for only the specified (one or more) hardware component blocks.

-    To view available metrics by IP Block you can use the `--list-metrics` argument:
+    To view available metrics by hardware Block you can use the `--list-metrics` argument:
     ```shell
     $ omniperf analyze --list-metrics <sys_arch>
     ```

 3. **Analyze at the command line**

    After generating a local output folder (./workloads/\<name>), the command line tool can also be used to quickly interface with profiling results.
-View different metrics derived from your profiled results and get immediate access all metrics organized by IP blocks.
+View different metrics derived from your profiled results and get immediate access all metrics organized by hardware blocks.

    If no kernel, dispatch, or hardware block filters are applied at this stage, analysis will be reflective of the entirety of the profiling data.